haoyung/haoyung.github.io/_posts/en/2023-11-10-Aligning the Lagom P100 Using Ultra-Thin Stainless-Steel Shim.md

 layout: post
 title: "Aligning the Lagom P100 Using Ultra-Thin Stainless-Steel Shim"
 maintitle: "Aligning the Lagom P100 Using Ultra-Thin Stainless-Steel Shim"
-subhead: "A tutorial on how to align using stainless steel shims – the ultra-thin and non-compressible nature of stainless steel foil allows for more perfect parallel alignment, ultimately achieving a near-perfect alignment of chirp to lock distance less than 20 microns on the <a href=https://www.option-o.com/shop/lagom-p100>Lagom P100</a>"
+subhead: "A tutorial article on aligning using stainless-steel shim - The ultra-thin and incompressible nature of stainless-steel shim allows for more precise alignment, ultimately achieving a chirp to lock distance of less than 20 microns, near-perfect alignment on the <a href=https://www.option-o.com/shop/lagom-p100>Lagom P100</a>"
 tag: [tutorial, grinder]
 category: articles
 language_reference: align_p100